Vimuktha-coder/Resume_builder/README.md

 If you encounter any issues, you can open an issue on GitHub.
 I'll be more than happy to assist you!

+## Conclusion

+Resume_Builder_AIHawk simplifies the resume creation process by providing a flexible, style-driven approach.
+By configuring `plain_text_resume.yaml` and using the interactive prompts, you can easily generate professional resumes tailored to your needs.